Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models: Design and Architecture

 {\bf Be scalable:} Frequently used models in production settings can generate large amounts of data.
 Processing this data should not impact inference; additionally the analysis has to be fast and scale horizontally.

 {\bf Handle historical data:} Analysis is done not only on the most recent data but on historical data as well.
-This data, a sample of it, or its summary should be stored in a way that is readily accessible.
+This data, a sample of it, or its summary should be stored in a way that is securely and readily accessible.

-{\bf Incorporate external sources:} Analysis often requires not only model inputs and outputs but external sources such as labels that are only known at a later stage.
+{\bf Incorporate external sources:} Analysis often requires not only model inputs and outputs but external sources such as labels that may only be known with some delay after inference itself.
 It should be easy to quickly access the inference traffic data together with its corresponding labels or other external information.